-Tracker crawls the filesystem for new files to be indexed, and adds these files to a 410 internal queue.
+Tracker crawls the filesystem for new files to be indexed, and adds these files to a internal queue.
 Each time a file from the queue is processed, there are two steps.
-411 The first step, which is done by the Tracker filesystem Miner, gathers metadata 412 from the filesystem attributes without actually inspecting the file contents.
-In 413 a second step, more information is extracted by Tracker Extract by inspecting 414 the file contents, which is a more expensive operation.
-These steps are done 415 for every file processed.
-However to meet the requirements above, we would 416 perform the first pass for all the items found before starting the second pass for 417 every item.
-418 etc).
-A boolean property will be added in Tracker's database for files that need a 422 2nd pass, so Tracker knows which files needs a 2nd pass when it is done crawling 423 the filesystem.
-That property needs to be written into the database (and not 424 only in-memory) so Tracker is able to correctly resume its indexing after a 425 system reboot.
-Additionally, directories containing partially indexed files will 426 be flagged (in memory), to avoid re-crawling the whole filesystem when doing 427 the 2nd pass (a list of all partially indexed files would be too big and consume 428 too much memory).
-429
+The first step, which is done by the Tracker filesystem Miner, gathers metadata from the filesystem attributes without actually inspecting the file contents.
+In a second step, more information is extracted by Tracker Extract by inspecting the file contents, which is a more expensive operation.
+These steps are done for every file processed.
+However to meet the requirements above, we would perform the first pass for all the items found before starting the second pass for every item.

+Solution.
+Collabora will add an option in Tracker's configuration to enable two pass indexing.
+If enabled, tracker will first crawl the whole filesystem to store files' attributes but won't try to get embedded information (e.g. MP3 metadata, etc).
+A boolean property will be added in Tracker's database for files that need a 2nd pass, so Tracker knows which files needs a 2nd pass when it is done crawling the filesystem.
+That property needs to be written into the database (and not only inmemory) so Tracker is able to correctly resume its indexing after a system reboot.
+Additionally, directories containing partially indexed files will be flagged (in memory), to avoid re-crawling the whole filesystem when doing the 2nd pass (a list of all partially indexed files would be too big and consume too much memory).